-The last experience of similar exertion in my life occurred during my missionary service in South Africa when I and other missionaries hiked Table Mountain.
+The last experience of similar exertion in my life occurred during my missionary service in South Africa when I and other volunteers hiked Table Mountain.

-With my health condition, it was unwise for me to do it, but I went up the hiking trail to the waterfall.
+Since that hike in South Africa, my health condition proved it unwise for me to go with the other scouts and leaders, but I went up the hiking trail to the waterfall.
 I should have turned back when I went up the access road to the trail off to the left and started having trouble, but I did not.

 My Triumph at Table Mountain

 The trail, to a normal healthy man or boy, was not daunting in the least.
 It was rocky with a few inclines and declines and dozens of stair climbing opportunities intermittently spaced.
 The boys and men in the troop plodded ahead on the trail relishing the idea of the waterfall and swimming that would be their reward for hiking.